elfhosted/elfhosted.com/docs/app/autoscan.md

 ---
-title: Autoscan bundled free with Plex/Jellyfin/Emby
+title: Autoscan free with Plex/Jellyfin/Emby
 slug: Autoscan
 description: Autoscan works with the Arrs to trigger Plex/Jellyfin/Emby to scan targeted folders when new media has been added
 works_with: